hapytex/django-antipatterns/antipatterns/checking_ownership_through_the_userpassestestmixin.md

 One often checks this with a `UserPassesTestMixin`, which looks like:

-<pre><code>from django.contrib.auth.mixins import LoginRequiredMixin, UserPassesTestMixin
+<pre class="python"><code>from django.contrib.auth.mixins import LoginRequiredMixin, UserPassesTestMixin

 class BlogEditView(LoginRequiredMixin, UserPassesTestMixin, UpdateView):
     model = Blog